Blue Springs, Nebraska

 Blue Springs is a city in Gage County, Nebraska, United States.
-The population was 282 at the 2020 census.
+The population was 282 at the 2020 census, which makes it the least populated city in Nebraska.

 History

 Blue Springs was founded in the 1850s.
 It was named for the local springs, long thought by Native Americans thought to hold medicinal powers.

 The first post office in Blue Springs was established in 1861.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.79 sqmi, of which 0.77 sqmi is land and 0.02 sqmi is water.